Our process

-Whether we're helping engineers prototype their products from mass production intent materials, or building advanced suspension components, our process sets us apart.
+Whether we're building advanced suspension components or helping engineers prototype their products from mass production intent materials, our process gives us the ability to create things otherwise not possible.

 A: Our process is unique due to our innovative use of Fused Pellet Fabrication, which allows us to use high-end injection molding materials, and minimizes melt cycles - preserving the polymer's mechanical properties.
 Unlike traditional filament-based printing, we can build from industrial grade polymers which are not available in filament form.
 This enables us to produce highly customized, vehicle-specific parts with superior durability and performance, distinguishing our process from conventional 3D printing techniques in the industry.